Community Education

 PE 0244 65 LEARN TO PLAY DISC GOLF

 This four-session course will teach participants basic skills for playing disc golf.
-Participants will be provided with three discs to practice with and keep (included in the fee), while learning how to achieve the lowest scores possible for their ability.
+Participants will each be provided with three discs to practice with and keep (included in the course registration fee), while being taught how to achieve the lowest scores possible for their ability.
 The course will be led by Derek Tonn, a SWOCC employee and Ambassador with DGA Disc Golf in California (www.discgolf.com) since 2018.

 Special Interest